zdravkov/kendo-docs/getting-started/dataviz/chart/chart-types/line-charts.md

 ---
-nav_title: Line Chart
+title: Line Chart
-title: Line chart widget in Kendo UI DataViz
+page_title: Line chart widget in Kendo UI DataViz
 description: Step-by-step instructions how to create a line chart in Kendo UI DataViz, configuration of a line chart.
 ---